cran/idiogramFISH/README.md

 optionally marks’ data (`plotIdiograms` function) (Roa and PC Telles, [2020](#ref-Roa2020)).
 Idiograms can also be plotted in concentric circles.
-Separated chromatids can be visible when not in a circular plot.<br> <br>Seven styles of marks are available: square, dots, cM, cMLeft, cenStyle, upArrow, downArrow; its legend (label) can be drawn inline or to the right of karyotypes.
+Separated chromatids can be visible when not in a circular plot.<br> <br>Six styles of marks are available: square (squareLeft), dots, cM (cMLeft), cenStyle, upArrow, downArrow; its legend (label) can be drawn inline or to the right of karyotypes.
 It is possible to calculate also chromosome and karyotype indexes (Romero-Zarco, [1986](#ref-Zarco1986new); Watanabe *et al.*, [1999](#ref-Watanabe1999)) and classify chromosome morphology in the categories of Levan ([1964](#ref-Levan1964)), and